nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC-08 Sort**

 **MSS**
-1. Teacher enters the sort command with some criteria
+1. Teacher enters the sort command with some criteria.
-2. EduConnect sorts the list of all persons by that criteria
+2. EduConnect sorts the list of all persons by that criteria.
-3. EduConnect displays the list of all persons in the address book
+3. EduConnect displays the list of all persons in the address book.

    Use case ends.

 **Extensions**
 * 1a.
-Teacher doesn't specify any criteria
+Teacher doesn't specify any criteria.
   * 1a1.
 EduConnect displays an error message.

     Use case ends.
 * 1b.
-Teacher specifies invalid criteria
+Teacher specifies invalid criteria.
   * 1b1.
 EduConnect displays an error message.

     Use case ends.